IMF warns U.S. rate hike could disrupt Asian capital flows

 The IMF welcomed the Bank of Japan's decision last month to revamp its policy framework and commit to maintaining its ultra-easy policy until inflation overshoots its 2 percent target.

-"In Japan's case, monetary policy should remain focused on lifting inflation and inflation expectations through further easing if necessary and enhancing the Bank of Japan's communication framework," it said.
+"In Japan's case, monetary policy should remain focussed on lifting inflation and inflation expectations through further easing if necessary and enhancing the Bank of Japan's communication framework," it said.

 The IMF urged Asian economies to ensure their currency rates move flexibly.
 But it said foreign-exchange intervention should be considered if rapid moves threaten financial stability.